 Homeowners who want cash-out refinance mortgage loans will get a higher mortgage rate.
-No matter which mortgage loan program you choose, almost all mortgage lender will charge between a 0.25% to 0.75% mortgage rate increase over the par rate to mortgage loans that have a cash-out feature.
+No matter which mortgage loan program borrowers choose, almost all lenders will charge between a 0.25% to 0.75% mortgage rate increase over the par rate on the cash-out feature.

 Multiple-Units And 203k Loans Have Higher Mortgage Rates

-Multiple-unit properties, 2 to 4 units, have higher mortgage rates than single family homes for all mortgage loan programs.
-Both conventional, FHA, VA multiple unit property mortgage loans will normally have a 0.25% to 0.75% mortgage rate adjustment over par rates.
+Multiple-unit properties, 2 to 4 units, have higher mortgage rates than single-family homes for all mortgage loan programs.
+Both conventional, FHA, and VA multiple-unit property loans will normally have a 0.25% to 0.75% mortgage rate adjustment over par rates.
 FHA 203k loan programs have higher mortgage rates.
-Normally, a 0.50% rate increase adjustment will be charged on a FHA 203k loan.
+Normally, FHA 203k loans have LLPAs of 0.50% or more due to risk.

-To get the best mortgage rates, you need a loan to value of 75% LTV or lower.
+It would be best if you had a loan-to-value of 75% LTV or lower to get the best mortgage rates.
 Any loan to value higher than 75% LTV will get a mortgage rate price adjustment.

-2 to 4 unit properties poses a greater risk for the mortgage lender than a single family home so mortgage lenders charge a higher rate for multi-unit properties.
-Same with high end homes.
-Mortgage rates for jumbo mortgages are higher than conventional mortgage rates and a larger down payment is required for jumbo mortgage loans.
+2 to 4-unit properties pose a greater risk to lenders than a single-family home.
+Mortgage lenders charge a higher rate for multi-unit properties.
+Same with high-end homes.
+Mortgage rates for jumbo mortgages are higher than conventional mortgage rates.